Skip to main content

 • The Third Way (Continual Learning): Building a culture that values experimentation, taking risks, and learning from failure so the whole system gets smarter over time.

-Inspired - How to Create Products Customers Love
+How to Create Products Customers Love - By Marty Cagan

 Inspired is a book about product management that teaches you how to create products that customers love.
 It is a must-read for anyone who wants to be a successful product manager.